Our Practice Areas

 The potential vagaries present in these types of cases give an experienced criminal defense window substantial opportunities to create a strong argument that the requisite intent element was not present in some cases.
 At the Davis Law Firm, LLC, our team of lawyers leave no stone unturned in investigating your case as we fight to obtain reduced charges or even an outright dismissal if possible.

-FAQ: What is a disorderly persons offense in New Jersey?
 Under New Jersey law, crimes are divided into indictable criminal offenses and disorderly persons offenses depending upon the severity attributed to the crime by the state legislature.
 Disorderly persons offenses are similar to misdemeanor offenses in other states, and are generally perceived as less severe crimes.
 Despite this, disorderly persons offenses still appear on your criminal record, making it important to retain skilled legal counsel to take steps that can avoid conviction in some cases, or ensure that the offense is expunged from your record at a later date if possible in your case.